alvarotrigo/fullPage.js/README.md

 - `normalScrollElements`: (default `null`) [Demo](https://codepen.io/alvarotrigo/pen/RmVazM) If you want to avoid the auto scroll when scrolling over some elements, this is the option you need to use. (useful for maps, scrolling divs etc.) It requires a string with the Javascript selectors for those elements.
 (For example: `normalScrollElements: '#element1, .element2'`).
 This option should not be applied to any section/slide element itself.

-- `bigSectionsDestination`: (default `null`) Defines how to scroll to a section which size is bigger than the viewport.
+- `bigSectionsDestination`: (default `null`) [Demo](https://codepen.io/alvarotrigo/pen/vYLdMrx) Defines how to scroll to a section which height is bigger than the viewport and when not using `scrollOverflow:true`.
+(Read [how to create smaller or bigger sections](https://github.com/alvarotrigo/fullPage.js#creating-smaller-or-bigger-sections)).
 By default fullPage.js scrolls to the top if you come from a section above the destination one and to the bottom if you come from a section below the destination one.
 Possible values are `top`, `bottom`, `null`.

 - `keyboardScrolling`: (default `true`) Defines if the content can be navigated using the keyboard.